We live our lives in the company of our feelings and emotions. And yet it can be very hard to talk about them.

 This edition of The Bears, published in 2010, consists of 48 full colour cards with illustrations by Ben Wood and a booklet of suggestions for use.
 This iconic resource now has even more charm and covers an expanded range of emotions.

 Perfect for social workers, psychologists, counsellors, teachers and chaplains, The Bears positively begs to be used creatively.
 The absence of text makes the cards ideal for use across myriad settings and contexts.
 If you haven’t used The Bears before, get ready to discover the beauty and simplicity of this classic resource.
 And remember, stickers are also available to give you even more options and creative ideas!

-Also available is The Bears App for Apple or Android platforms.
+The Bears App for Apple or Android platforms.

 Stories and Reviews